 For frost protection:

-- Pot feet, bark chips, Coldframe, Mulch, Greenhouse bubble insulation, Horticultural fleece, Sulphate of potash, Tree grease bands
+- Pot feet, bark chips, Coldframe, Mulch, Greenhouse bubble insulation, Horticultural fleece, Tree grease bands

 Get ready for spring!

 Now is the ideal time to make sure your tools are cleaned, sharpened and oiled ready for the spring.
 Putting a new edge on secateurs, shears and even spades will give you a head start come March.